Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations: Theoretical Analysis of

-\subsection{\texorpdfstring{Proof of \cref{thm:main_bound}}{Proof of Theorem 3.1}}
+\subsection{\texorpdfstring{Proof of \Cref{thm:main_bound}}{Proof of Theorem 3.1}}

+Let $\mat{A}$ be a psd input matrix.
+Recall the definition~\eqref{eqn:chol-updates} of the approximation $\mat{\hat{A}}^{(i)}$ and residual $\mat{A}^{(i)}$ matrices generated by the pivoted partial Cholesky algorithm.
+Recall that \RPCholesky samples each pivot from the distribution \eqref{eq:sampling_dist}.

-The proof of \cref{thm:main_bound} is based on the properties of the \emph{expected residual function}:
+The proof of \Cref{thm:main_bound} is based on the properties of the \emph{expected residual function}:

-This function returns the expectation of the residual $\mat{A}^{(1)}$ after applying one step of \RPCholesky to $\mat{A}$.
-The equality \cref{eq:Phi} follows from a short computation using the sampling distribution~\cref{eq:rpc_sampling} and the definition of the residual (\cref{alg:rpcholesky_naive}).
+This function returns the expectation of the residual $\mat{A}^{(1)}$ after applying one step of \RPCholesky to the psd matrix $\mat{A}$.
+The equality \eqref{eq:Phi} follows from a short computation using the sampling distribution~\eqref{eq:sampling_dist} and the definition~\eqref{eqn:chol-updates} of the residual.
 Note that $\mat{\Phi}$ is defined on psd matrices of any dimension.

 The first lemma describes some basic facts about the expected residual function $\mat{\Phi}$.
-We postpone the proof to \cref{sec:concave_proof}.
+We postpone the proof to \Cref{sec:concave_proof}.

-\begin{lemma}[Expected residual] The expected residual map $\mat{\Phi}$ defined in~\cref{eq:Phi} is positive, monotone, and concave with respect to the psd order.
+\begin{lemma}[Expected residual] The expected residual map $\mat{\Phi}$ defined in~\eqref{eq:Phi} is positive, monotone, and concave with respect to the psd order.
 That is, for all psd $\mat{A},\mat{H}$ with the same dimensions,

 \end{lemma}